quanyang/quanyang.github.io/_posts/blog/2016-04-22-defense-of-the-applications.md

 ![](/resources/images/dota/SQL3.png)
 ![](/resources/images/dota/SQL3.5.png)

 For the third application, initially this same endpoint was vulnerable to directory traversal that allows me to obtain any arbitrary file on the server.
 However, that has now been patched and I instead found that this other parameter is vulnerable to SQL injection.
-The way I verify this is interesting; someone with SQL experience will know that `;--` (I added the semi-colon to make it more obvious) is used for commenting in SQL.
+The way I verify this is interesting.
+An experienced MySQL developer would know that `;--` (I added the semi-colon to make it more obvious) is used for commenting in SQL.
 However, `;-- ` only works when there's a space or line-break after.
-Similarly, from the two image, you can see that the page loaded fine (though invalid file) when the space (%20) was added.
+From the two image, you can see that the page loaded fine (though invalid file) when the space (%20) was added.
 The two images looks like two different pages but the difference is due to a redirection done by the website.

 ## Take-away from SQL injection
 1. Refer to XSS lesson #1.
-Sometimes using an ORM (e.g. Eloquent on Laravel) would reduce the need to write queries and as a result, less vulnerabilities created.
+Sometimes using an ORM (e.g. Eloquent on Laravel) would reduce the need to write queries and as a result, less vulnerabilities introduced.
 2. Please sanitize **ALL** input before using them in a database query.
 3. If not lazy, use prepared statements for all queries. **HIGHLY RECOMMENDED**
 4. Never store user password in plaintext, always use hash+salt.
 For PHP you can use the `hash_password` native function to handle the hashing and salting for you.